abrahami/sustainable-high-quality-wikis/README.md

 # sustainable-high-quality-wikis

-This repository contains the code that supports the academic paper titles as *"A Test of Time: Predicting the Sustainable Success of Online Collaboration in Wikipedia"*
+This repository contains the code that supports the academic paper titled as *"A Test of Time: Predicting the Sustainable Success of Online Collaboration in Wikipedia"*

 The paper is currently under review and hence publish under an anonymous GitHub repositoy.
 Citations to the publihsed paper would be shared here in the future.